kachan1208/hello-world/README.md

 When archiving your application for submission to the App Store or TestFlight, Xcode will also copy these files into the dSYMs subdirectory of your application’s `.xcarchive` bundle.

-To import VirgilSDK and VirgilCrypto after linking frameworks to your project add following lines to your source files:
+To import Virgil PFS SDK and VirgilCrypto after linking frameworks to your project add following lines to your source files:

 ###### Swift